Google smart home brand Nest expands to Germany, Austria, Italy, Spain

 Autopilot for Tesla HW2 vehicles rolling out now to all compatible cars

 As Amazon, Apple and others tee up smart home strategies with apps, hubs and new devices, Google is also turning up the temperature, so to speak, on its own ambitions.
-Today, Nest — the smart home business that Google acquired for $3.2 billion a few years ago — announced that it would be expanding sales of its thermostat, camera and smoke alarm products in four more countries in Europe — Germany, Austria, Italy and Spain.
+Today, Nest — the smart home business that Google acquired for $3.2 billion a few years ago — announced at DLD in Munich that it would be expanding sales of its thermostat, camera and smoke alarm products in four more countries in Europe — Germany, Austria, Italy and Spain.

 Nest Learning Thermostat’s will retail for €249.
 The Nest Protect smoke and carbon monoxide alarm will see for €119.
 The Nest Cam Indoor will cost €199; and the Nest Cam Outdoor will sell for €199, all including taxes.
 Pre-orders start today with a targeted delivery date of mid-February, the company said.